 Every little detail makes a difference, and it needs to play into the strategy that you use to make your trade show exhibit a success.
 A space near the back of the exhibition hall isn’t always a bad thing – in fact, with the right strategy, it could help you attract dedicated attendees that are searching around for a deal.

 Before you book floor space, try to learn which exhibitors you’ll be located beside.
-If your business offers a deal that beats one of your competitors, for example, you can easily ‘steal’ their leads by strategically placing your stand close to theirs and using your display stands to lure in customers interested in their product or service.
+If your business offers a deal that beats one of your competitors, for example, you can easily ‘steal’ their leads by strategically placing a pop up banner or other display with a unique offer next to their stands to lure in customers interested in their product or service.

 Beyond the strategic elements of your booth space, it’s important to know where you’re located relative to utilities and services.
 Map out the nearest power outlet and work out if you’ll need extension cords.
 Work out the location of the nearest toilet and memorise it to avoid walking aimlessly through other stands.

 Think about factors that could lead to sales success – is there a café or restaurant near your stand that you could use to close deals with prospects away from the noisy exhibition hall?
 Looking for small things like this helps you find opportunities that can result in more leads, more sales, and more interest in your business.

 Make a checklist of important items for your booth and have them ready before you attend the event.
 Simple things like rubbish bins, electrical cables, pens and pencils, and even phone chargers are easy to forget when you’re rushing to the event.